 Proving that the solution found in the previous sections fulfills the equality \eqref{ee} can follow the approach of \cite{Abbatiello2022}, i.e., we set $\psi := \frac{\varphi}{\vth^N}$, where $\varphi \in C^\infty_0((-\infty,T)\times \Omega)$, in \eqref{2gal} and integrate the resulting expression over $(0,T)$ to get

 where $\eta^N_0 := \log \vth^N_0$ and $\eta^N := \log \vth^N$.
-Next, we show the convergence as $N \to \infty$.
+Next, the convergence as $N \to \infty$ is shown.
 In what follows, we only highlight the key convergence results that are used in the next section and refer the reader to the original paper for a detailed proof.
 Note that to prove the entropy equality, we need the convergence of $\vth$ to the initial condition in the sense of \eqref{thetaticae}.

 By \eqref{strongthetaNconvergence}, for $N\to\infty$, we have